Hsky17/YTB/README.md

 # Known bugs
 - Duration will show incorrect times

+# Installation
+There is a wiki page on installing and running the bot [here](https://github.com/Hsky17/YTB/wiki/Installation)

 # Credits
 [yt-dlp](https://github.com/yt-dlp/yt-dlp) for downloading, searching, and gathering metadata for youtube videos